kc0219/PowerBi/Netflix Analysis/readme.md

 On this note we realize that contents releasing in the OTT Streaming platform has started to increase since COVID-19 began.
 This could fairly bring down the number audience going to down to theatres if OTT platforms started improving quality of the content.

 Links and Images Attached:
-1. Data Cleaning Pipeline Script : https://github.com/Muthu2110/pythonProject/tree/main/Data%20Cleaning%20For%20Netflix
+1. Data Cleaning Pipeline Script : https://github.com/Muthu2110/pythonProject/tree/main/Data%20Cleaning%20For%20Netflix (You can find the data here)
 2. Content Showing Movies Vs Tv Shows between 2008 and 2021 across all countries : Image1.png
 3. Content Showing TvShows released between 2008 and 2021 across all countries: Image2.png
 3. Content Showing TvShows released between 2020 and 2021 across all countries: Image3.png